 Here’s to seeing you get your price and acquire a high quality tenant whom you can keep happy.
 Pricing is just one variable in property management.
 Take care of all the other areas, and you’ll get your price.

+Don’t forget to see our posts on the rental housing market, apartment prices, California housing market, and the best property management apps.
 As part of a professional, time efficient approach to rental property management, check out ManageCasa.
 You can test drive it right now.

 Property Management Tips